 With different code bases, it is always difficult to release the same features on all platforms at the same time.

 With variant platforms, the cost of development and maintenance of the mobile application is expensive.
 Imagine how the mobile app development goes!

 If you are a business with limited budget, you might want to go for an alternative to native apps as it is expensive, and the maintenance cost is also very high.
 If you are a business that must serve its audience well, then you should look at the cost and go for it.
 Native apps are user-friendly and lightfast, which ensures better and quality customer engagement.

 A hybrid mobile app is like a native mobile app that a user can download from the platform's app store.
 The real difference lies in the development process, which is why it becomes crucial to understand the basic difference between a native and hybrid mobile app.

 Let’s have a look at the benefits of a hybrid mobile app to get a comprehensive understanding to utilize them in business.

 The Benefits of a Hybrid Mobile App

-- Hardware-based performance acceleration of a hybrid app is same as of native app.
+Hardware-based performance acceleration in hybrid app development is the same as of native app development.

-- Hybrid apps also have good user experience and performance across platforms.
+Hybrid apps also have a good user experience and performance across platforms.

 But wait, before you make your final decision, you might want to have a look at some of the disadvantages of the hybrid mobile app.